HO CHI MINH CITY OR SAIGON

 - Reunification Palace: Reunification is more well-known for its former name which was Independence Palace and some people call it the White House of Vietnam during the Resistance War Against America.
 In the reunification palace, you can learn about the government of South Vietnam, South Vietnam’s Presidents’ life as well as some important historical events.

 - War Remnant Museum: War Remnant Museum is a place that you must visit to learn and understand more about the war in Vietnam in a different perspective.
 Right there, you can see how brutal and cruel the war was and its destruction to Vietnamese and its current consequences, too.
-From the My Lai massacre to the effect of Agent Orange, all the war crime will be exposed.
+From the My Lai massacre to the effect of Agent Orange, all the war crimes will be exposed.

 - Ben Thanh Market: This over a 100-year-old market is a very interesting spot if you want some souvenirs for your friends and family, you can find almost everything you need with the enthusiastic assistance from the traders.
 However, you need a good haggling skill to get a good offer and make sure that you and the traders are both happy.